 - Novel Recycling Process Development for Li-Ion Batteries

-- Online Slag and Bullion Analysis by LIBS
+- On Slag Analysis by LIBS

-- Opportunities and Barriers to Resource Recovery and Recycling from Shredder Residue in North America
+- Opportunities and Barriers to Resource Recovery and Recycling from Shredder residue in North America

 - Pre-Treatment Processes for Waste PCB’s